 Who the heck cares about how much knowledge you have, if you don’t practice is?

-It’s like being a professor teaching the topic financial investing in a fancy university.
+It’s like being a professor teaching the topic of financial investment in a fancy university.

 Let’s say that you spent 4 hours writing a blog post including creating the blog picture, that means that you should spend 16 hours (the remaining 80 %) promoting your content.